- Richard Smith

 Final Thoughts

 Ripken Stadium is a very nicely designed stadium.
-It was obviously designed while looking at what went right and went wrong in baseball design in the late 1990s.
+It was designed while looking at what went right and what went wrong in baseball design in the late 1990s.
 The result has often been that the stadium has felt a bit impersonal.
 But it is still a strong baseball facility.
+The food operations need major help, but with good options in the area, we can forgive them a little.